I See Stars: Musical style

-I See Stars has been labeled as electronicore, incorporating elements of post-hardcore, pop punk, emo and metalcore music with their eclectic electronica sound, becoming one of the first well known electronicore bands.
+I See Stars has been labeled as electronicore, incorporating elements of post-hardcore, pop-punk, emo and metalcore with their eclectic electronica sound, becoming one of the first well-known electronicore bands.
+Writing for Red Bull, music journalist Eli Enis stated that the band was known for "brazenly stuffing their hulking metalcore songs with gooey pop hooks, neon synths, and ravey effects", comparing them to Asking Alexandria, Attack Attack! and Enter Shikari.